pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 ),
 ```

-The endpoint url must be an OpenTelemetry grpc endpoint.
+The endpoint url must be an OpenTelemetry gRPC endpoint.
+If the OpenTelemetry gRPC endpoint is not secured with SSL, you can set `insecure=True`.
 Don’t specify a protocol prefix.
 Optionally, you can also specify the headers passed to the endpoint.
 Some OpenTelemetry collector providers look for authentication tokens or api keys in the connection context.
 The headers field is where you can add this information.

-Note that if you’re writing a [plugin script](/reference/plugins/plugin-system), this information should be passed in from the plugin context.
+Note that if you’re writing a [plugin script](/reference/plugins/plugin-system), this information will be passed in by the plugin context and should not be specified.
+We'll remove this endpoint parameter when we set up the Plugin in Step 3.

 ### Transforming Data